BradHutchings/Mmojo-Server/deploy/500-OpenClaw/02-Deploy-Mmojo-Server.md

 ### Download Models (Hugging Face)
 Download models that OpenClaw can work with from Hugging Face.
 These may take 20 minutes or so to download.

+Paste these commands into the Mmojo Server WSL terminal:
 ```
 $MMOJO_SERVER_SCRIPTS/401-Create-Models-Directory.sh
 cat << EOF >> $LOCAL_DOWNLOAD_MODEL_MAP